What Are Vowels? Definition, Sounds, Rules, and Examples

 Airflow Flows freely Blocked or narrowed

-Role in a syllable Always the center (nucleus) Usually around the vowel
+Role in a syllable The center of the syllable Usually around the vowel

 Advertisement